angelicamacias/Coursera/C_Mod_3/README.md

 ## Undoing change before committing

 - git checkout : git checkout <filename- with this command we rollback to the last version of the file if you dont want the changes that we made.
 This is before be in the storing area it means is not commited
-- git reset : if you add a change to the stage area but you dont want that, then with the rest you can reverte the commit,
-- with git reset -p: git will ask change by change if you want to reverte the commits that you made
-- git reset is the antonimus of git add|| remove changes from the stagin area
-- head alias: current checked out snapshot
+-git reset : if you add a change to the stage area but you dont want that, then with the rest you can reverte the commit, -with git reset -p: git will ask change by change if you want to reverte the commits that you made -git reset is the antonimus of git add|| remove changes from the stagin area -head alias: current checked out snapshot

 ## Ammending commits

-- git commit --amend: update the commit to include the new change.
+-git commit --amend: update the commit to include the new change.
     It wil take whatever is currently in our staging area and run the git commit workflow to overwrite the previous commit.
-- when you use the --amend commant it will let you change the massage and will add the new changees
-- remember the fist line short and de second line a litter more descriper
-- so git commit --amend: Overwrite the previous commit
-- this commit its ok for fixing up local commits
+-when you use the --amend commant it will let you change the massage and will add the new changees -remember the fist line short and de second line a litter more descriper -so git commit --amend: Overwrite the previous commit -this commit its ok for fixing up local commits
-- if you use it in public or shared repository rewrites the git history removing the previous commmit and replacing it with the ammended one
+-if you use it in public or shared repository rewrites the git history removing the previous commmit and replacing it with the ammended one

 ## Rollbacks